logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/testarchitect-and-remote-testkit/testing-web-based-applications-on-safari-ios/creating-a-test/a-single-cloud-device/_index.md

 From within your action lines, you can control which cloud device your test is to execute on.
 The built-in assign cloud device action is used to specify a target cloud device upon which the subsequent action lines are to be run.

-**Important:** With this method, only a single cloud device is selected and run at a time.
+{{<important>}} With this method, only a single cloud device is selected and run at a time.
 You are required to terminate the connection the current device-under-test, before executing the remaining tests on other cloud devices.

 Ensure that the following requirements are met before implementing automated mobile web testing on a cloud device in the Remote TestKit cloud service.